B2B tech marketing should help firms to get new clients. But if that’s the goal, how should it work?

 1. Define your B2B tech company’s audience.

-Your audience must be clearly defined for your marketing to succeed.
+Your audience must be clearly defined for your content marketing strategy to succeed.

 It seems obvious, but poorly-defined audiences are actually all-too-common.
 For instance, we’ve worked with B2B tech firms who were attempting to speak the language of C-suite executives, but, in reality, were using messaging that would only connect at a mid-management level.
 Making correct audience distinctions is helpful in shaping nuanced value propositions.

-By defining the audience, you can ensure the leads you’ll generate will actually have buying interest.
+By defining the audience and aligning them with the problem your product solves, you can ensure the leads you’ll generate will actually have buying interest.